kgstubbart/startup/README.md

     - submitting favorite
     - retrieving favorites status
 - **DB/Login** - Store users and favorites in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
-- **WebSocket** - As each user adds a favorite, their favorite is broadcast to all other users.
+- **WebSocket** - When a new book becomes the number one favorited, that book is broadcast to all users.

 ## 🚀 AWS deliverable